Sachith-Piyathunga/DUEL-DICE---V2/README.md

    - Reroll unselected dice (up to 2 more times)
    - Choose "Score" to end turn and add dice sum to total

+2. **Computer Turn**:
+   - The computer automatically plays with an intelligent strategy
+   - Watch dice roll animations and strategic decisions
+   - The computer considers the score difference and risk assessment